Last Updated on December 2, 2022 by Zwivel

 LED photofacials tend to be rather straightforward.
 You spend a set amount of time either facing an LED lamp or holding a handheld device to your face.
-The process may vary somewhat depending on the device being used, but always involves wearing protective eyewear and sitting very still.
+The process may vary somewhat depending on the device being used, but it always involves wearing protective eyewear and sitting very still.

 IPL laser photofacials, on the other hand, are slightly more complex.
 First, the physician or nurse will apply a cool gel to your face and supply you with dark glasses to protect your eyes from the light.

-Once you’ve been prepped, the person administering your treatment will take a handpiece with a cold smooth surface and run it along your skin as it pulses light.
+Once you’ve been prepped, the person administering your treatment will take a hand-piece with a cold smooth surface and run it along your skin as it pulses light.
 Afterward, you’ll be provided with moisturizer and a cold pack to prevent swelling.

 For their part, IPL photofacials can be mildly painful.
 Some patients have likened the brief stinging pain of the pulsating light to a rubber band flicking them in the face.
 Patients have also reported feeling like they have a mild sunburn in the treated area for several days after treatment.

 After a single treatment, your skin may feel smoother and appear to have a more evenly distributed tone.
 However, results only appear gradually and multiple treatments will be required for them to become truly dramatic.

 Whether you’re getting an IPL or an LED photofacial, there’s no real recovery time to speak of.
-With IPL photofacials, there may be some side effects immediately after the procedure that take up to a week to diminish.
+With IPL photofacials, there may be some mild side effects immediately after the procedure that can take up to a week to diminish.
 Nevertheless, expect to resume normal activities immediately after treatment, including applying your usual facial creams and makeup.

 - Mild swelling – You’ll be given a cold or ice pack to prevent this, but it may develop regardless.